Zoom H2 Handy Recorder: Comparison with Zoom H4 recorder

 Unlike the larger H4 Handy Recorder which succeeded it, the H2 does not include ports to accept XLR or 1/4-inch connectors, but has standard 1/8-inch (3.5mm) external microphone and line level inputs.
 The input jack for external stereo microphones supports plug-in power.
 The H2 has built-in microphones, but allows external ones to be used if different characteristics are required.

 Unlike the H4, the H2 makes no provision for multi-track recording, but its 360-degree polar sound recording can record in 4 channel audio, which can later be converted to 5.1 channel audio using computer software.

-The H2 and the H4, can be used as an audio interface to a computer.
+The H2 and the H4 can be used as audio interfaces to a computer.
 When connected to a host computer via USB, the H2 can act as a microphone, audio input (with microphone or line input) and output device with stereo line output.
 It can also be used as a USB file storage device.

 Typical prices in the United States As of 2011 were around US$350 for the H4n and around $200 for the H2 and H2n.

 Design changes and delays

 The H2 began shipping on August 21, 2007.
-This was delayed from the original May 2007 shipping date due as an additional microphone was added; the original three-microphone Mid-Side design was lacking in some respects, and was abandoned in favor of the four-microphone W-X/Y design.
+This was delayed from the original May 2007 shipping date as an additional microphone was added; the original three-microphone Mid-Side design was lacking in some respects, and was abandoned in favor of the four-microphone W-X/Y design.
 The built-in high-fidelity electret condenser microphone capsules are arranged to allow stereo recording and have user-selectable parameters to allow for either a 90- or 120-degree pickup angle.
 The H2 can also be used to record a 360-degree soundfield.